LITdevs/OMGEX/README.md

 ### A new option isn't working properly!

 This may either be caching issues, or because the feature is broken.
-You can try going [here](https://purge.jsdelivr.net/gh/litdevs/omgex/OMGEX.js) to refresh the cache - if it says it's throttled, wait until the `throttlingReset` (in seconds) has passed and try again.
+You can try going [here](https://purge.jsdelivr.net/gh/litdevs/omgex/OMGEX.js) to clear the jsDelivr cache - if it says it's throttled, wait until the `throttlingReset` (in seconds) has passed and try refreshing the jsDelivr cache again.

-If it does not say it's throttled, go to your OMG.LOL page and see if it works now - you may have to clear your own cache as well.
+If it does not say it's throttled, go to your OMG.LOL page and see if it works now - note that you may have to clear your own cache as well.
 If it's still broken, [submit a bug report](https://github.com/LITdevs/OMGEX/issues/new).

 ### zodiac